scionproto/scion/doc/ForwardingKeyRollover.md

 current time.

 The latter situation is described in the diagram below.
-Desired remaining lifetime is 3/4 of `keyLifetime`.
+Desired remaining lifetime is 3/4 of `KeyLifetime`.
 Thus, no valid key can be found.

 ![Invalid lifetime](fig/ForwardingKeyRollover/rollover-invalid-lifetime.png).

-To avoid this, we add the constraint that desired remaining lifetime be at smaller or equal to 1/2 of `keyLifetime`.
-If an AS wants paths to have maximum lifetime while having constant remaining lifetime, then desired remaining lifetime can be set to 1/2 `keyLifetime`.
+To avoid this, we add the constraint that desired remaining lifetime be at smaller or equal to 1/2 of `KeyLifetime`.
+If an AS wants paths to have maximum lifetime while having constant remaining lifetime, then desired remaining lifetime can be set to 1/2 `KeyLifetime`.

 ### Implementing the BS